CLT-Forge: A Scalable Library for Cross-Layer Transcoders and Attribution Graphs: Preliminary

-highlighting quadratic growth in both the number of layers and model dimension.
-As an example, for a LLaMA 3.2 1B model with $L=16$, $d=2048$, and $e=48$, this corresponds to approximately $27.4$B parameters.

-The main developments on CLTs originate from two works by Anthropic \citep{ameisen2025circuit, lindsey2025biology}, which introduced the training procedures, attribution methods, graph pruning techniques, visualization, and intervention frameworks.
-More recently, there has been a broader effort to open-source CLTs and systematically evaluate them against standard transcoders \citep{lindsey2025landscape}.
+Cross-Layer Transcoders were introduced by Anthropic \citep{ameisen2025circuit, lindsey2025biology}, together with their training, attribution, intervention, and visualization frameworks.
+More recently, open-source efforts have focused on reproducing and systematically evaluating CLTs against standard transcoders \citep{lindsey2025landscape}.
 Despite these advances, applications of CLTs in the literature remain limited.
 Existing studies include a replication of the ``greater-than'' mechanism \citep{merullo2025replicating} and a multilingual analysis \citep{harrasse2025tracing}, highlighting both the promise of CLTs and the need for more accessible and scalable infrastructure.

 One existing open-source library for large-scale CLT training is Eleuther AI’s \textit{CLT-Training} fork of Sparsify \citep{eleutherai_sparsify}, which relies on on-the-fly activation computation.
 Additionally, their work focuses on \textit{TopK CLTs}, where only a small subset of features is active during decoding.
 In contrast, we do not impose activation sparsity, precluding the use of specialized kernels.
 Another library \citep{crosslayer-coding} also supports feature sharding along the feature dimension with flexible activation functions.
 However, it does not provide a unified framework integrating scalable training with automated interpretability, attribution analysis, and interactive visualization.
 Other libraries support CLT training for smaller-scale models (e.g., GPT-2) using Distributed Data Parallel (DDP) \citep{etredal_openclt, lange_crosslayer_transcoder}.